verdantlearn/verdantlearn.github.io/index.md

 You can see the available courses by visiting our **Courses** section above

+:point_up: You can see the available courses by visiting our [Courses]({% link modules//Courses/_posts/2000-01-01-available-now.md %}) section above

 ## Community

 Find out about our community in the **Community** section above